goodycy3/Detection-of-Phishing-Website-Using-Machine-Learning/README.txt

          In this category 4 features are extracted.

-So, all together 17 features are extracted from the 10,000 URL dataset and are stored in '[urldata.csv](https://github.com/...../urldata.csv)' file in the DataFiles folder.<br>
+So, all together 17 features are extracted from the 10,000 URL dataset and are stored in file in the DataFiles folder.
 The features are referenced from the https://archive.ics.uci.edu/ml/datasets/Phishing+Websites.

 ## Models & Training